 So no, you don’t have to snap them all separately.
 Just use the guide and estimate the rest!

 Just making oven roasted asparagus with salt, pepper and olive oil is really good enough all on it’s own.
-But adding a drizzle of sweet balsamic glaze and nutty parmesan cheese at the end really makes it over the top good.
+But adding a drizzle of sweet balsamic glaze and nutty parmesan cheese at the end really makes this asparagus recipe over the top delicious.

 Also according to proper etiquette, it’s ok to go ahead and eat asparagus with your fingers, as long as it’s one stalk at a time.
 That’s how we got our little guy to try it, he usually prefers to eat with his hands…still to this day.